aiven/devportal/docs/products/kafka/kafka-connect/howto/bring-your-own-kafka-connect-cluster.rst

 #.
 Make sure that the advanced setting, ``kafka.auto_create_topics_enable`` is enabled.
 This can be set from
    the Overview tab for the Kafka service in the Aiven console.

 #.
-Enable Schema Registry from the Overview tab for the Kafka service
+Enable the Schema Registry from the Overview tab for the Kafka service

 #.
 Create a topic named ``jdbc_sink``